Stratton Taylor

 Stratton Taylor (born 1956) is an American attorney and was the longest-serving President pro tempore of the Oklahoma Senate in the U.S. state of Oklahoma.
 Elected as President pro tempore on a unanimous, bipartisan vote in 1995, he served eight years.

 He is the founding member of the law firm Taylor, Burrage, Singhal, Mallett and Downs.

 Early life and education

 Taylor was born in 1956, the son of Owen and Velma Taylor.
 He was the only student in his 17-member Alluwe High School class to graduate from college.
 He began his college education at Claremore Junior College, now Rogers State University, and earned a bachelor's degree and a Juris Doctor degree from the University of Tulsa.
+During his time in college, he was a member of the Oklahoma Intercollegiate Legislature.

 Political career

 While finishing his bachelor's degree, Taylor was elected to the Oklahoma House of Representatives in 1979.
 After serving a single term, he successfully campaigned to join the Oklahoma Senate.
 In a unanimous, bipartisan votes, he was elected President pro tempore of the Oklahoma Senate in 1995, 1997, 1999, and 2001.